rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 Here are those same steps in detail:

-1. (optional) First, if it doesn't exist already, create a `config.toml` by copying `config.toml.example` in the root directory of the Rust repository.
+1. (optional) First, if it doesn't exist already, create a `config.toml` by copying `config.example.toml` in the root directory of the Rust repository.
    Set `submodules = false` in the `[build]` section.
 This will prevent `x.py` from resetting to the original branch after you make your changes.
 If you need to [update any submodules to their latest versions](#updating-submodules),